 Contact an Experienced Spinal Cord Injury Attorney at Thompson Law

 At Thompson Law, we understand the difficulties that all SCI victims and their families go through.
 Our experienced team of attorneys are dedicated to helping you get the justice you deserve.
 We perform free case evaluations and explain your legal options.
 We do not charge any upfront fees, rather, you’ll only pay after we’ve won your case.
+According to TopVerdict, Thompson Law won 10 of the top 50 settlements in Texas in 2020, including the 2nd and 3rd largest personal injury settlements in the State.
+We can help you, too.
 Call us now at 844-308-8180.